Full Waveform Inversion

 A comparison between imaging results in a complex salt environment, offshore Gulf of Mexico.
 Conventional reverse time migration (RTM), after pre-processing & regularisation versus DUG MP-FWI Imaging result using field-data input.
 Superior resolution.
 Superior imaging.
 (Data courtesy of Shell)

-Obtain unrivalled results faster with our Multi-parameter FWI (MP-FWI) Imaging technology.
+Obtain unrivalled results faster with DUG’s Multi-parameter FWI (MP-FWI) Imaging technology.
 Simultaneous model building and high-frequency, least-squares imaging deliver accurate, high-resolution Earth models using field-data input—without the many time-consuming, subjective, serial steps of a conventional processing and imaging workflow.
 At high frequency, this revolutionary approach provides reflectivity images for both structural and quantitative interpretation, including angle stacks for AVA analysis.
+Our new elastic imaging technology solves for three-component reflectivity, Vp, Vs, P-impedance, S-impedance and density.

 • Simultaneous model building and least-squares imaging